 Cell phones have become a necessity in today’s world.
 It’s extremely difficult to manage your day-to-day tasks and errands without one, and rightly so, as they’ve become mini handheld computers on which you can accomplish almost anything.
-But as the demands of users increase, what with the need for video calls, camera quality, increased screen size, and the ability to add apps of all sorts, the user-friendliness of cell phones can decline.
+As the demands of users increase, along with the need for video calls, camera quality, and increased screen size, the user-friendliness of cell phones can decline.
 Since this could be a turn-off for senior citizens, more and more cell phone network providers are coming out with plans that are tailor-made to attract them.

-According to a study conducted by the PEW Research Center in 2018, 94% of adults in the US between the ages of 50 and 64 owned a cell phone but only 73% of that was a smart phone.
-Only 85% of adults 65 and older used any sort of cell phone at all.1
+According to a study conducted by the PEW Research Center in 2018, 94% of adults in the US between the ages of 50 and 64 owned a cell phone but only 73% of those had a smart phone.
+Just 85% of adults 65 and older used any sort of cell phone at all.1

 Sprint has put together a pretty impressive deal for those who are 55 and older; it is one of the newer additions to all of the choices that are available.
 There is a qualification process, but if you qualify, you’ll be able to receive unlimited talk time, texts, and data for two phone lines for only $80.00 plus service charges and taxes.
 If you need only one line, the discount on your service is slightly smaller at $55.00 a month.